Child, Adolescent and Family Service (CAFS)

 We offer you a warm, pleasant working environment, very good resources and the opportunity to work and develop professionally within a progressive and friendly team that is well supported by management.

-located between two main cities, Invercargill and Dunedin - boasts a central point to some of Southland's best natural landscapes while offering a fantastic lifestyle with affordable living.
-It’s what we like to call rural city living.
+Gore - located between two main cities, Invercargill and Dunedin - boasts a central point to some of Southland's best natural landscapes while offering a fantastic lifestyle with affordable living.
+It's what we like to call 'rural city living'.

-We are for a suitably qualified and experienced Mental Health Professional to fill this role working with children and adolescents (and their families), with mental health difficulties.
-If you have experience in the provision of psychotherapy on an individual or group basis and you’re passionate with an unwavering belief in people’s recovery - then you might just be the one for us!
+We are looking for a suitably qualified Mental Health Professional to fill this role working with children and adolescents (and their families), with mental health difficulties.
+If and you're passionate about young people with an unwavering belief in people's recovery - then you might just be the one for us!

-You’ll work with a broad-based generic case-load, utilising your mental health experience with excellent assessment and intervention skills.
-As someone committed to the MDT approach with a focus on excellent service delivery, you’ll also appreciate that we offer ongoing tailored professional development specific to our Mental Health team.
-Naturally you’ll have the ability to work under pressure as a team player committed to excellence in service delivery.
+You'll work with a broad-based generic case-load, utilising your mental health skills providing excellent assessment and intervention.
+As someone committed to the MDT approach with a focus on excellent service delivery, you'll also appreciate that we offer ongoing tailored professional development specific to our Mental Health team.
+Naturally you'll have the ability to work under pressure as a team player committed to excellence in service delivery.

 Ideally you will have experience in working with children and adolescent in a mental health setting, however if you have an interest in this area, we would also like to hear from you.

-You must be a Registered Health Professional, with a current APC - Registered Nurse, Occupational Therapist, Social Worker or Clinical Psychologist with experience working within a mental health sector, be eligible to live and work in New Zealand and hold a current NZ driver licence.
+You must be a Registered Health Professional, with a current APC - Registered Nurse, Occupational Therapist, Social Worker or Clinical Psychologist keen to work within the mental health sector, be eligible to live and work in New Zealand and hold a current New Zealand driver's licence.

 About Southern DHB